Risk, returns & timeframes illustration

 What you need to know:

-• Potentially, up to 30% of shares could be allocated to retail investors – This is unusually high, most IPOs reserve around 5-10%.
+• Up to 30% of shares allocated to retail investors – Significantly higher than the typical 5-10%.

-• It’s targeting a US$1.75 trillion valuation – This would immediately put it in the world’s top 10 most valuable companies.
+• Target valuation US$1.75 trillion – Making it one of the world’s most valuable companies.

 If this goes ahead as planned, it won’t just be another tech listing – it could be the largest initial public offering ever.
 Here’s what investors need to understand before the hype kicks into overdrive.